What is the Imbalance Price?

 The Imbalance Price is the price of electricity that generators or suppliers pay for imbalance on the UK electricity grid.

 As System Operator National Grid handles real time balancing of the UK grid.
-Parties submit details of their contracts to National Grid one hour before delivery.
-This allows National Grid to understand the expected imbalance.
+Parties submit details of their contracts to National Grid one hour before delivery - allowing National Grid to understand the expected imbalance.

 National Grid will then take actions to correct any predicted imbalance.
-For example the Balancing Mechanism allows Parties to submit Bids or Offers to change their position by a certain volume at a certain price.
+Balancing Mechanism allows parties to submit bids or offers to change their position by a certain volume at a certain price - National Grid will select from these bids and offers to balance the grid in a safe, low cost way.

 National Grid also has the ability to balance the system using actions outside the Balancing Mechanism, such as:

 - Frequency Response plants used to balance real time,

 - Reserve Services,

 - In more drastic scenarios National Grid may call upon closed power plants or disconnect customers.

 National Grid attempts to minimize balancing costs within technical constraints.
 Parties submit their expected positions one hour before delivery.
 For a number of reasons parties do not always meet their contracted positions.

 A supplier may underestimate their customers demand.
 A power plant might face an unexpected outage.
 The difference between the contracted and actual position is charged using the Imbalance Price.